De La Soul Is Dead: Music and lyrics

 De La Soul Is Dead departed from the image that the group had fostered on their previous album, 3 Feet High and Rising.
-While De La Soul Is Dead retains the humorous approach of its predecessor, its humor is darker, featuring more biting parodies and a more cynical mood.
-Particular attention has been paid to the album's discussion of weightier topics, especially the discussion of drug addiction on "My Brother's a Basehead" and the story of sexual abuse in "Millie Pulled a Pistol on Santa".
+While De La Soul Is Dead retains the humorous approach of its predecessor, its humor is darker, featuring more biting parodies and a more cynical outlook.
+The album also attracted attention for its discussion of weightier topics, especially the portrayal of drug addiction in "My Brother's a Basehead" and the story of sexual abuse in "Millie Pulled a Pistol on Santa".
 Lead single "Ring Ring Ring (Ha Ha Hey)" has been seen as emblematic of the album's prevailing mood: the lyrics, where the group complains about being harassed by aspiring artists trying to ride their coattails, showcases the album's wearier attitude, while the production counterbalances that cynicism with a "playful post-disco groove".
-De La Soul Is Dead also features tracks that feature a more fully lighthearted attitude, such as the summery, disco-influenced "A Roller Skating Jam Named 'Saturdays'", and the back-and-forth banter of "Bitties in the BK Lounge".
+Other tracks on De La Soul Is Dead display a more fully lighthearted attitude, such as the summery, disco-influenced "A Roller Skating Jam Named 'Saturdays', and the back-and-forth banter of "Bitties in the BK Lounge".

 Reflecting on the album and its goals, producer Prince Paul has stated:

 We were trying to prove we weren't just a one-album act.
 And there was a lot of disillusionment with the music industry.
 When I listen to it now, the raps sound—shall we say—bitter?

 Conversely, group member Posdnuos has argued that De La Soul Is Dead is not as cynical as its reputation suggests, telling The Guardian in 2025:

 The second album was still bright and fun.
 OK, the word 'dead' in the title doesn't help ...
 But we meant it to indicate we were transferring to another plane, that we were metamorphosing into older kids.
 We were just growing.

 In 2008 the album was re-released on vinyl without the CD version's bonus tracks.